Thunder vs. Warriors Prediction & Picks - November 18

 Thunder Performance Insights

+- With 117.5 points scored per game and 111.4 points allowed, the Thunder are seventh in the league on offense and 12th defensively.

-- Oklahoma City has been struggling in terms of rebounding this year, ranking second-worst in the NBA in boards per game (40.6) and fourth-worst in rebounds allowed per game (47.5).
+- Oklahoma City is the second-worst team in the league in rebounds per game (40.6) and fourth-worst in rebounds conceded (47.5).

-- The Thunder rank 16th in the NBA with 25.3 assists per contest.
+- With 25.3 assists per game, the Thunder are 16th in the league.

-- So far this year, Oklahoma City is averaging 13.9 turnovers per game (14th-ranked in NBA) and forcing 15.5 turnovers per contest (sixth-ranked).
+- With 13.9 turnovers committed per game and 15.5 turnovers forced, Oklahoma City is 14th and sixth in the league, respectively.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.